-Aspen UK is committed to teaching and building communities of actively engaged and enlightened leaders, inspiring them to work for the common good.
+We are committed to building communities of actively engaged and enlightened leaders, inspiring them to work towards our vision of a tolerant, democratic society.

 “Leaders are increasingly confronted with moral dilemmas not technocratic problems.
 These seminars address head on these moral questions, providing structured space for reflection, and help individuals to understand their own moral compass.
 It’s a life changing experience.”